 The role of an out of hours 'careline' is to make people feel safe until the next working day.
 Daytime workers may become involved to follow up on a problem that has been dealt with at night or over a weekend.

-In addition to this, the Mind Infoline can help you to find out what services are available in your area.
+In addition, there are several websites and organisations that can help you to find out what services are available in your area:

 You might be feeling confused and frightened by what you’re experiencing, particularly if this hasn’t happened to you before.
 Recognising your experiences from the NHS website may help you to further understand and make sense of what is happening.